 Soft Tissue Injuries and Car Accidents

 Each and every day, millions of Americans get behind the wheel of a car and drive.
 Millions more ride along as passengers.
 With so many people on the road, it's no surprise that car accidents are a daily occurrence.
-While some of these accidents are minor collisions, others can be more serious, resulting in significant property damage and personal injury.
+While some of these accidents are minor collisions, others can be more serious, resulting in significant personal injury and property damage.

-If you haven't already been in a car accident, there is a reasonable chance that you’ll eventually be in one.
-This article provides information on one of the most common types of injury resulting from car accidents, soft tissue injuries.
-Whiplash is the most common soft tissue injury; others include bruises, sprains, and strains.
+Even if you haven't already been in a car accident, there is a reasonable chance that it will happen one day.
+This article provides information on one of the most common types of injury resulting from car accidents: soft tissue injuries.
+Whiplash is the most common soft tissue injury, with others including bruises, sprains, and strains.